tracon/tracontent/README.md

 Replace `TRACONTENT_SITE` with any site under `site_specific/`.
 The site selection only affects the setup script to run and if you want to change the default site, clear your current installation first with

     docker-compose down -v

+Also if you want to change the hostname you will access the site at, use the `TRACONTENT_HOSTNAME` environment variable (without port, default `localhost`).
+Port is hard-coded at 8001.
+Changing the hostname requires changes to the `Site` object in the database, so it is easiest to clear your installation if you need to change this in development.

 ### Linux, OS X